obzehn/GROMACS_hands-on_intro/Malaria_targets/README.md

 ;----------------------------------------------
 ; >> Temperature
 tcoupl                   = v-rescale
-tc-grps                  = Protein_and_memb Water_and_ions
-tau_t                    = 0.5                   0.5
+tc-grps                  = Protein non-Protein tau_t                    = 0.5     0.5
 ref_t                    = 300     300
 ; >>  Pressure
 pcoupl                   = no
 [...]
 ```
-The thermostat is connected separately to the two phases of your system, and they are both thermalised at 300K (set by `ref_t`).
-You can recognise the separate groups that you generated in the index file before (as specified by `tc-grps`).
-GROMACS uses these names to recognise which part of the system it has to thermalize (in fact you can see that in the `gmx grompp` commands inside the `sbatch_me.sh` script you are also passing the index file with the flag `-n index.ndx`).
+The thermostat is connected separately to the two phases of your system.
+As for the GPCRs systems, the components in the box are coupled separately to the thermostat to achieve better thermostatting (as specified by `tc-grps`).
+However, differently from the GPCRs, you didn't have to produce an index file here because the names you are using for the groups are standard ones that are automatically recognised by GROMACS..
 Notice how there is no pressure coupling (`pcouple = no`).
 For the NPT runs, instead, the barostat is activated and the box can oscillate and change its volume.
 You can see the parameters of the barostat in the `THERMOSTAT AND BAROSTAT` sections for any of the `npt_X.mdp` file.
 ```
 [...]
 ; >>  Pressure
 pcoupl                   = C-rescale
-pcoupltype               = semiisotropic
+pcoupltype               = isotropic
 tau-p                    = 1.0
-compressibility          = 4.5e-5  4.5e-5
+compressibility          = 4.5e-5
-ref-p                    = 1.0     1.0
+ref-p                    = 1.0
 [...]
 ```
 The reason why there are several NVT and NPT sub-phases is that the system should be relaxed gradually, otherwise it might distort the starting configuration, which would be detrimental - if not deadly - for the behaviour of complex proteins such as GPCRs embedded in lipid bilayers.
 This can be achieved by putting so-called *restraints* on specific atoms of the system to restrain them in space, that is, to not let them move too much.
 This behaviour is controlled by the parameters defined under the `POSITION RESTRAINTS` section, as in the following example taken from `nvt_1.mdp`